Qiskit/qiskit/README.rst

 .. code:: sh

-    make run_tutorial
+    make run

--  If running either Windows or Mac OS X without Xcode, run the following set of commands from the QISKit SDK folder:
+-  If running on Mac OS X without Xcode, run the following set of commands from the QISKit SDK folder:

 .. code:: sh